 Source: Gartner (full article available to clients only)

 Strongest (++) to Weakest (- -) capability

-What the future holds for mobile solutions
+What the future holds for mobile apps

-While LTE and 4G networks have vastly improved our ability to work on the Internet, the impact of 5G will revolutionize the Internet’s power.
+While LTE and 4G networks have vastly improved our ability to work on the internet, the impact of 5G will revolutionize the internet’s power.
 5G is expected to be 1,000 times more powerful than today’s 4G.

 This means latency will be minimal, regardless of using a native or mobile-friendly app.
 Businesses will be able to run hundreds, if not thousands, of mobile apps and IoT sensors at a time to send data back and forth to other users, the SCM, and other core systems your business uses.

-Our expert advice is free to you, regardless of your location
+Our expert advice is free to you, regardless of your location.